-The panel aims to present the latest developments of NORRAG’s work in the area of Innovative Finance for Education (IFE).
-It will bring together experts in IFE to present and discuss the rationale for the project and the latest findings and debates highlighted in grey and academic research on innovative financing modalities, including results-based financing, philanthropic giving, corporate social responsibility, remittances, impact bonds, income-contingent loans etc. The discussion will be illustrated by the presentation of two case studies on designing and implementing innovative financing mechanisms in India, one of them conducted by a group of Graduate Institute’s students in the form of a Capstone project.
+The panel, organised on 30 January 2020, aimed to present the latest developments of NORRAG’s work in the area of Innovative Finance for Education (IFE).
+It brought together experts in IFE to present and discuss the rationale for the project and the latest findings and debates highlighted in grey and academic research on innovative financing modalities, including results-based financing, philanthropic giving, corporate social responsibility, remittances, impact bonds, income-contingent loans etc. The discussion was illustrated by the presentation of two case studies on designing and implementing innovative financing mechanisms in India, one of them conducted by a group of Graduate Institute’s students in the form of a Capstone project.

 Prof. Gita Steiner-Khamsi, Graduate Institute & Columbia University, Director of NORRAG and Marie Brüning, Education Advisor, Swiss Agency for Development and Cooperation (SDC)

 |SUDAC Innovative financing for education and development project (IFE): rationale for the project